This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 12. Over the Door 2 Strap Cap Organizer

-The caps and hats that save you from the scorching heat add character to your outfit—but they can make quite a mess at home.
-I often end up misplacing my caps and can’t find them when I need one at times.
+The hats and caps that protect you from the intense heat and give your clothing personality, but they may create quite a mess at home.
+I occasionally lose my caps and can’t find them when I need them.

 You can create a wall hat display with an over-the-door cap organizer like this one.
 It makes use of minimal and unused space over the door and does its job quite effectively.
 You can also create these from inexpensive items like peg boards, hooks, and hanging hooks.